- Consider student interests when planning assignments

 - Steer clear of stereotypes embedded in assignments and examples used in lecture

-Stereotypical associations (e.g., men like violent games, women like to communicate) can harm student performance and motivation by reducing feelings of competence, belonging, and trust in others.
+Stereotypical associations (e.g., you’re either a math person or you’re not) can harm student performance and motivation by reducing feelings of competence and trust in others.
 Stereotype threat, an awareness of others' low expectations for "people like me," can prompt students to set harsher standards for their work and to opt out if they can't live up to them.

-Avoid calling attention to students on the basis of their gender, race/ethnicity, or disabilities.
-Even well-intentioned comments can backfire if they raise awareness of stereotypes or treat students as "token representatives" who can speak for an entire identity group.
+Avoid calling attention to students on the basis of their backgrounds.
+Even well-intentioned comments can backfire if they promote stereotypes or treat students as representatives who can speak for an entire group.

 - Track student recruitment and retention